Learn

 Static lines

 Lines that are visible in the skin even when the face is completely at rest.
 Static lines have typically developed from long term dynamic line activity combined with changes in skin elasticity.
-They may require a combination of anti wrinkle treatment and dermal filler to address adequately.
+They may require a combination of wrinkle treatment and facial volume treatment to address adequately.

 SMAS